sphinx-doc/sphinx/doc/theming.rst

   *nosidebar*.

-* **pyramid** -- A theme from the Pyramid web framework project, designed by Blais Laflamme.
+* **pyramid** -- A theme from the Pyramid web framework project, designed by Blaise Laflamme.
 THere are currently no options beyond *nosidebar*.

 * **haiku** -- A theme without sidebar inspired by the `Haiku OS user guide
   <http://www.haiku-os.org/docs/userguide/en/contents.html>`_.
 The following